Home

 Conference, held for the first time in South Africa from 2 - 6 August 2004.

-His main interest now is comparative linguistics, while his recreation is
+His main interest was comparative linguistics, while his recreation were

 swimming and jogging.